ravil-96/hobbit/README.md

 ## Technologies

 -   Client side: HTML, CSS and JavaScript
-    -   Dependencies: html-entities, jest, concurrently, watchify, http-server
+    -   Dependencies: html-entities, jest, concurrently, watchify, http-server, jwt-decode
 -   Server side: Node.js
-    -   Dependencies: cors, express, pg, jest, nodemon, supertest
+    -   Dependencies: cors, express, pg, jest, nodemon, supertest, jwtwebtoken, bcrypt, sql-template-strings

 ## Process

 -   Discussed the plan for our app using the MoSCoW method
 -   Used the GitHub project board to split up the required tasks
 -   Designed the basic layout of the webapge on Figma
+-
+-

 ## Wins & Challenges

 ### Wins

--   Webpage is responsive on desktop, mobile and tablet devices
+-   Well designed webpage that is largely responsive on desktop, mobile and tablet devices
+-   Users are able to register for an account and login
+-   Password matching function which allows user to see if their password field matches with confirmed password field when registering for an account
+-   Core functionalities achieved: users able to specify any habit they want to track and choose the frequency, habits can be marked as completed, users can see their streak count
+-   Client sucessfully deployed on Netlify and server on Heroku

 ### Challenges

--
+-   Integration testing on routes that are protected
+-   Issues with deploying to Heroku when API is connected to database
+-   Figuring out the best way to implement the streak functionality

 ## Bugs

--
+-   Sign out button not fixed to the top of habits page

 ## Future Features

--
+-   Enforce minimum requirements for passwords (e.g. must be at least 8 chracters and contain at least one number or special character)
+-   Allow users to change credentials
+-   Send email alerts to remind user to complete habit or if there streak is about to expire
+-   Allow users to delete a habit
+-   Implement a page for statistics or graphs so that users can visualise progress

 ## Licence